Kemp names 2 new regents as chancellor impasse lingers

-ATLANTA (AP) — Gov. Brian Kemp is further shuffling Georgia’s Board of Regents, which governs the 26 institutions of the University System of Georgia.
+ATLANTA (AP) — Gov. Brian Kemp on Wednesday named two new members to seven-year terms on the Board of Regents, which governs the University System of Georgia.

 Sonny Perdue has sought to become chancellor of the system, but his bid has apparently been stymied by internal opposition from some regents.
 The board instead appointed Teresa MacCartney as acting chancellor on June 30.